berdjds/Nare_2/docs/ADMIN_PANEL_GUIDE.md

 ## Overview

-The Admin Control Panel is a comprehensive content management system that allows you to manage all dynamic content on the Filarche Travel website without touching code.
+The Admin Control Panel is a comprehensive content management system that allows you to manage all dynamic content on the Nare Travel and Tours website without touching code.

 **Admin Panel URL**: `http://localhost:3000/admin/login`